jadabau/BAUTISTA-Python-Portfolio/StreamlitFinalApp/README.md

 ## 📍 Project Overview

 **Travel Pilipinas: Cultural Explorer** is an interactive Streamlit app that introduces travelers to the beautiful destinations of the Philippines.
-Instead of just showing maps or lists, this app curates cultural, natural, and historical highlights, plus fun trivia and local food recommendations — making it the perfect **pre-trip explorer** for tourists curious about what the Philippines has to offer.
+Instead of just showing maps or lists, this app curates cultural, natural, and historical highlights, plus fun trivia and local food recommendations, making it the perfect **pre-trip explorer** for tourists curious about what the Philippines has to offer.

 **How it Helps**:
 - Helps tourists visualize destinations before booking or traveling